Ahmad-Alanati/Technical-Task/README.md

 #### option two: docker

-1. change the name of the .env.sample to .env and copy the lines below and put them in the .env file
+1. change the name of the .env.sample to .env, then copy the lines below and put them in the .env file
 example:
 ```
 DB_NAME = postgres